glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Modelling.md

 ```

 For IICE with more than one piston, the torques and moment of inertias for each piston are simply added together.

+### Source

+The source for enism2 is currently not released, but check back for future updates on
+engine modelling, particullary a (hopeful) attempt at a V-config.